 What is the ATAR?

 The ATAR is the ‘Australian Tertiary Admission Rank.’
-The way ATARs are calculated across states do vary slightly but traditionally your ATAR will be a number between 0.00 and 99.95, measured in increments of 0.05.
-So, with the highest ATAR being 99.95, the next highest is 99.90 and so on.
+The way ATARs are calculated across states does vary slightly but traditionally your ATAR will be a number between 0.00 and 99.95, measured in increments of 0.05.
+So, with the highest ATAR being 99.95, the next highest being 99.90 and so on.
 The number is a rank (not a mark out of 100) and is indicative of your position relative to all other students in your state’s year.
 For example, if you receive an ATAR of 75.00 that would place you in the top 25% of your cohort.

 What is the ATAR used for?

 The ATAR is used by universities across Australia, providing a measure to accept a certain number of students into courses with the appropriate ‘cut-off’ or ‘minimum’ ATAR.
 The minimum ATAR is often transferred to a ‘Selection Rank’ by universities - this includes the ATAR plus any relevant adjustment factors (previously referred to as ‘bonus points’).
 These adjustment factors will not change your ATAR but will change the selection rank which can help you get into a certain degree.
 The selection rank adjustments are based on a range of factors including high performance in Year 12 subjects relevant to your degree, living or attending a school in a certain area, financial hardship or athletic achievements.
 Most states have their Education Access Scheme (EAS) that considers these factors.

 You can find more information about EAS with your state's relevant Tertiary Admissions Centre: